idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 |------:|
 |There is 1209 in interest_map table|

+ ## Question 6
-*6. What sort of table join should we perform for our analysis and why?
+*What sort of table join should we perform for our analysis and why?
 Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments.interest_metrics and all columns from fresh_segments.interest_map except from the id column.*

 ```sql